-The procedure performed in the server’s side is as follows: Each article from a defined class (detailed below) from the BBC Dataset [32], was loaded from the dataset together with the title (class) and the content text.
+The procedure performed on the server side is as follows: Each article from a defined class (detailed below) from the BBC Dataset [32] was loaded from the dataset together with the title (class) and the content text.

 Pre-process procedure:

-Per each article run a procedure via parsing.preprocessing [43].
+Per article, run a procedure via parsing.preprocessing [43].

 Lower case.

-Remove white spaces.
+Remove white space.

-Remove numbers
+Remove numbers.

-Remove insignificant values, such as: punctuation, etc.
+Remove insignificant values, such as punctuation, etc.

 Create a dictionary of word mapping via corpora.dictionary [43].

-Tuples of words ID and counts doc2bow via corpora.dictionary [43]
+Tuples of words ID and counts using doc2bow via corpora.dictionary [43].

-Perform Latent Dirichlet Allocation via models.ldamulticore [43], on the outcome of the preprocess (previous stage).
+Perform Latent Dirichlet Allocation via models.ldamulticore [43] on the outcome of the pre-process (previous stage).
 The outcome of this process is a list of topics and the weights for each class.

-Prepare and extract the full topic dataset per class (with all 5 classes), including: data frames of topics, weights and calculations, such as:
+Prepare and extract the full topic dataset per class (with all five classes), including data frames of topics, weights, and calculations, such as:

-Averages – allow to use this calculation for the classified per topic in the user side
+Averages – classified per topic on the user side.

-Count - allow to use this calculation to count the topic in the user side
+Count – to count the topics on the user side.

-Weight minimum – per topic what is the minimum weight
+Weight minimum – per topic what is the minimum weight?

-Weight maximum – per topic what is the maximum weight
+Weight maximum – per topic what is the maximum weight?

 Note that the full outcome (topic data frame) of step 3 is sent to the user.

-User’s-side procedure
+4.4 User-side procedure

-The procedure in the user’s side (on user site – the method runs on “real-time”, that means, that the process runs per each received content in the user side)
+The procedure on the user side (on the user’s site; the method runs in “real-time” – that means the process runs per each received item of content on the user side).

-For each article that loaded in the user:
+For each article that is loaded on the user side:

-article text is loaded (the title of the article is used only to test and compare the prediction).
+Article text is loaded (the title of the article is used only to test and compare the prediction).

-Process step 1 (Pre-process) + step 2 LDA (as in the server side).
-Note: due to the fact that the experiment is conducted in the same environment (not divides to user machine and server machine) for implementation use case, we used the same classes as used in the server and inherent them on a new process.
-Note that in real divided separated machines, the classes/code can be divided accordingly.
+Process steps 1 (Pre-process) and 2 (LDA) as for the server side.
+Note: since the experiment is conducted in the same environment (no division between the user machine and server machine), for the implementation use case, we used the same classes as used in the server and passed them to a new process.
+In real divided separated machines, the classes/code can be divided accordingly.

-The outcomes are data-frames of topics and weights
+The outcomes are data frames of topics and weights.

-Compare per set of rules from stage 4 outcomes to the pre-process of the data frames sent by the server.
+Compare each set of rules from stage 4 outcomes to the pre-process of the data frames sent by the server.
 The rules can be: if the weight of each topic within the data frames from the user (per article) is bigger than the minimum or the average + count the number of topics the new article shares with the server datasets topics).
-Those set of rules provide a score per title (article) - Note: the rules can be defined and adjust per user case and/or dataset (scenario) – and they illustrate the model XAI analysis and classification concept.
-The complexity of the rules reduced the confusion (or miss predication) of the classed predication.
+Those sets of rules provide a score per title (article) – note: the rules can be defined and adjusted per user case and/or dataset (scenario) – and they illustrate the model XAI analysis and classification concept.
+The complexity of the rules reduces the confusion (or miss prediction) of the classed prediction.

-The outcome is classification report + confusion matrix (based on the score, used sklearn.metrics.classification_report + sklearn.metrics.confusion_matrix [44])
+The outcome is a classification report + confusion matrix (based on the score, using the sklearn.metrics.classification_report + sklearn.metrics.confusion_matrix [44]).

-Based on the described above procedures, 12 different experiments (divided to two types – see below) were conducted.
-In the server side, the topic data frame where upload and analyzed (see the Server-side above producer) with the following content:
+Based on the procedures described above, 12 different experiments (divided into two types – see below) were conducted.
+On the server side, the topic data frames were uploaded and analyzed (see Server-side procedure above), with the following content:

-50 articles per class – 5 different classes => total of 250 article for the final topic data frame
+50 articles per class – 5 different classes => total of 250 articles for the final topic data frame

-60 articles per class – 5 different classes => total of 300 article for the final topic data frame
+60 articles per class – 5 different classes => total of 300 articles for the final topic data frame

-70 articles per class – 5 different classes => total of 350 article for the final topic data frame
+70 articles per class – 5 different classes => total of 350 articles for the final topic data frame

-80 articles per class – 5 different classes => total of 400 article for the final topic data frame
+80 articles per class – 5 different classes => total of 400 articles for the final topic data frame

-90 articles per class – 5 different classes => total of 450 article for the final topic data frame
+90 articles per class – 5 different classes => total of 450 articles for the final topic data frame